airbytehq/airbyte/airbyte-integrations/connectors/source-sftp-bulk/README.md

 #### Building via Gradle
 From the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-ftp:build
+./gradlew :airbyte-integrations:connectors:source-sftp-bulk:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/ftp) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_ftp/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/sftp-bulk) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_sftp_bulk/spec.json` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.